kubernetes-sigs/cluster-api/docs/proposals/20210203-externally-managed-cluster-infrastructure.md

 As a cluster operator I want to use CAPI to orchestrate kubernetes bootstrapping while restricting the privileges I need to grant for my cloud provider because of organisational cloud security constraints.

 #### Story 3 - Consuming existing cloud infrastructure
-As a cluster operator I want to use CAPI to orchestate Kubernetes bootstrapping while reusing infrastructure that has already been created in the organisation either by me or another team.
+As a cluster operator I want to use CAPI to orchestrate Kubernetes bootstrapping while reusing infrastructure that has already been created in the organisation either by me or another team.

 Following from the example in Story 1, many AWS environments are tightly governed by an organisation's cloud security operations unit, and provisioning of security groups in particular is often prohibited.